hzFishy/UnrealNotes/content/Unreal Engine/Physics/Types/Geometry Collection.md

 - Get `FGeometryCollectionPhysicsProxy` with `GeometryCollectionComponent->GetPhysicsProxy()`
 - Get Read/Write physics interface `Chaos::FReadPhysicsObjectInterface_Internal PhysicsObjectInterface = Chaos::FPhysicsObjectInternalInterface::GetRead();` (watch out there is a internal and external version, use internal if you are on the physic thread)
 - Get `Chaos::FPhysicsObjectHandle` of a particle with `GCC->GetAllPhysicsObjects()`

+## COPY_ON_WRITE_ATTRIBUTE
+Some autocompleted functions on `UGeometryCollectionComponent` will point to the `COPY_ON_WRITE_ATTRIBUTES` macro which is a list of `COPY_ON_WRITE_ATTRIBUTE` macro declarations.
+Those are deprecated for GCC since 5.4 and therefore cannot be used.
+If you want to access those attributes, you need to use the "Attribute" methods on `FManagedArrayCollection` (for engine usage examples, go to the list of static FName declared in `FGeometryCollection`, for example `FGeometryCollection::VerticesGroup`).

+`FGeometryDynamicCollection` also has its own declared static attributes name.

 ## Collision
 See `CollisionProfilePerParticle` and `CollisionProfilePerLevel`.